adamchainz/django-mysql/docs/model_fields.rst

                 max_length=(6 * 3)  # 6 two digit numbers plus commas
             )

+    .. admonition:: Validation on save()

+        When performing the set-to-string conversion for the database layer, ``SetCharField`` checks for commas in any member's string representation and will raise a ``ValueError`` if it finds one.

     The default form field is :class:`~django_mysql.forms.SimpleSetField`.

 Querying Set Fields